 Crane drops NZ team boat

 The 37th America’s Cup race is being held in Barcelona, Spain, and New Zealand, the defending champions had just won the heat they had participated in.
-The 23 metre long AC75 boat was being lifted by a Liebherr tower crane with counterweighted foundation ballast when it looks like the rigging failed, or hoist rope slipped – we have not been able to learn much detail on what actually occurred, but have been told that it was using a new synthetic hoist rope – although – once again we have been unable to corroborate this and have no confirmation that the hoist rope played a part in the incident.
+The 23 metre long AC75 boat was being lifted by a Liebherr tower crane with counterweighted foundation ballast when it looks like either the rigging failed, or hoist rope slipped.
+We have not been able to learn much detail on what actually occurred, we have now confirmed that the crane was a Liebherr 245 EC-H with regular wire rope.

 A mobile crane came to the rescue